krooksoma/PWABudgetManager/README.md

 ## Description
     A progressive web app to help you manage your budget.
-It can be used either online or offline so you do not have to worry about losing track of your finances if you do not have internet connection..
+It can be used either online or offline so you do not have to worry about losing track of your finances if you do not have internet connection.

+    The technologies used to build this application were: HTML, CSS, JavaScript, MongoDB, Node.JS and Express.js

 ## Installation Instructions
     Installation is not necessary.